EvanPalmer/sa-takehome-project-node/README.md

 # Evan's Stripe SA Assignment
-This is Evan's application for the take home SA Assignmenet for Stripe
+This is Evan's application for the take home SA Assignmenet for Stripe.

 ## How to build, configure and run
 - Open your terminal of choice